Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Stanley Cup Semifinals Game 1: Odds, total, moneyline and other Vegas lines

-The Carolina Hurricanes host the Florida Panthers in the opening game of the Stanley Cup Semifinals at PNC Arena on Thursday, May 18, beginning at 8:00 PM ET on TNT.
-The Hurricanes are listed with -145 moneyline odds against the Panthers (+120).
+Game 1 of the Stanley Cup Semifinals will see the Carolina Hurricanes play the Florida Panthers on Thursday, May 18, beginning at 8:00 PM ET and brodcast on TNT.
+The Hurricanes are favored (-145) against the Panthers (+120).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!